centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-os.md

 - [UX] Changing themes is now possible by clicking on the profile icon
 - [UX] The quick export button is now available by default for all users that have the admin privilege or the required ACL action access.
 Deploying a configuration is now simpler for all users.
-- [Resources Status] Manage hosts and services categories (Detail tiles, Listing filter)
+- [Resources Status] Added hosts and services categories management (Detail tiles, Listing filter)
-- [Resources Status] Manage hosts and services severities (Logos, level, Detail tiles, Listing filter)
+- [Resources Status] Added hosts and services severities management (Logos, level, Detail tiles, Listing filter)
-- [Event logs] Rework CSV exporter in event logs to manage high volumetry
+- [Event logs] Reworked CSV exporter in event logs to manage high volumetry
-- [Resources Status] Introduce CSV export in Timeline and Graphs
+- [Resources Status] Introduced CSV export in Timeline and Graphs
-- [Resources Status] New Parent Alias column and filter in listing for services
+- [Resources Status] Added new Parent Alias column and filter in listing for services
 - [Resources Status] Timeline UI in Resources Status cosmetic enhancements
-- [Anomaly Detection] New type of resources in Resource Status (display and filter)
+- [Anomaly Detection] Added new type of resources in Resource Status (display and filter)
-- [Anomaly Detection] Prediction enveloppe size management by user from Resources Status
+- [Anomaly Detection] Added prediction envelope size management by user from Resources Status

 #### Performances